What is Organic Coffee?

 To be certified, a producer (or association) must have used organic methods and ingredients for at least three years before being eligible for certification.
 Once they have started organic farming, they can choose a certification body in their area and apply for inspection.
 An inspector will be sent to the farm to make a report, and the certification body will review the application along with the inspector’s findings.
 An organic certificate will be awarded if everything is checked, and the farm will be assessed annually to enforce compliance.

 Certification costs vary depending on several factors, including the size of the farm or business, the complexity of the analysis and products sold, and the rating agency.
 In general, organic certification can cost several hundred to several thousand dollars in fees, regardless of the operational costs of switching to organic (if necessary).
-This cost and the relatively higher production cost of growing certified organic coffee are part of the reason why organic produce typically costs more.
+This cost and the relatively higher production cost of growing certified organic coffee are partly why organic produce typically costs more.

 Is certified organic coffee better?

-This is one of the most frequently asked questions about organics, and there are several ways to answer it.
+This is one of the most frequently asked questions about organics, and several ways exist.

 Is certified organic coffee better for you?
 Countless reports show the health benefits of coffee; however, whether organic coffee is better for you is still a matter of debate.

-Its shell relatively well protects the coffee bean – the use of chemical drugs is not so important for the coffee bean and the user.
+Its shell protects the coffee bean relatively well–using chemical drugs is not so important for the coffee bean and the user.

 But a more realistic question that often arises is whether organic coffee contains more or less toxic chemicals than non-organic coffee?
 Unfortunately, studies have shown that poisonous substances are most affected by the drying and processing of coffee during and after processing, but not during processing.
 Furthermore, most concerns about toxic chemicals in coffee have been misplaced and misplaced: The majority of specialty coffees will have very few toxins in the first place and even less after roasting.